dullhunk/book/careers-lab/cvapps/cv-bugs.md

 ## Education (ED)

-For graduates, this should usually be the first section, as it is the most recent and important thing about you, unless you have LOTS of work experience.
+For graduates, education should usually be the first section, as it is the most recent and important thing about you, unless you have LOTS of work experience.

   1. **OUTLINE** Give an outline of what you have studied in your degree.
 For example saying “BSc in Computer Science” is too vague and ambiguous.
 What have you studied?
 Include courses that you will be doing in the future, as well as ones you have already done.
 By the time you get the interview, you'll be able to say more about them.
 What exactly does YOUR Computer Science degree mean?
 Add some brief context...
 Just saying “BSc Computer Science” is not enough, there are thousands of undergraduate courses in computer science and they are all very different - so spell it out in detail.
   2. **TOO MUCH**... but don't list every single module you've done - just summarise the courses that are relevant to the job, the ones you found interesting or excelled at